📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Calculate your purchase price per glass

-The foundation of every margin calculation is knowing what one glass costs you:
+Every margin calculation starts with knowing what one glass actually costs you:

 Price per glass = Purchase price per bottle ÷ 6 glasses